USTA Missouri Valley

 • MVTA offices are located in Des Moines, Iowa

-• World Championship Tennis, Inc. brings professional tournament to Des Moines; includes international players such as John Newcombe and Tony Roche of Australia, and Cliff Drysdale of South Africa and Earl "Butch" Bucholz of St. Louis
+• World Championship Tennis, Inc. brings professional tournament to Des Moines; includes international players such as John Newcombe and Tony Roche of Australia, Cliff Drysdale of South Africa and Earl "Butch" Bucholz of St. Louis

 • Jimmy Connors of St. Louis is ranked #3 in the country in Boys 12's division